- Total units 48 Units

 Due to structural changes in the undergraduate program rules in 2012, the courses that make up the new 2012 majors may be different to the pre-2012 majors, and therefore some courses cannot be counted between majors.
 Students are advised to contact the CASS Student Office if they are unsure about their Majors.

-- Development of an understanding of patterns and regional variation in the human past as revealed by the archaeological evidence.
+- Develop an understanding of patterns and regional variation in the human past as revealed by the archaeological evidence.

-- Familiarity and understanding of the nature of prehistoric and historic life and cultural transformations.
+- Become familiar with and understand the nature of prehistoric and historic life and cultural transformations.

-- Critical appreciation of the archaeological evidence for the reconstruction of cultural systems and cultural change in specific regions.
+- Develop a critical appreciation of the archaeological evidence for the reconstruction of cultural systems and cultural change in specific regions.

-- Understanding the long-term cultural changes in different parts of the world.
+- Understand the long-term cultural changes in different parts of the world.

-- Enhancing knowledge of human physical and cultural evolution.
+- Develop a solid knowledge-base concerning human physical and cultural evolution.

 This major requires the completion of 48 units, which must include: